Kunritty/MNIST/README.md

 I also created a simple GUI with tkinter to allow the user to draw their own number and see the model's predictions.

+This project was inspired by Sebastian Lague's [video](https://www.youtube.com/watch?v=hfMk-kjRv4c&t=2957s) on neural networks.

 ## To Run ##
-Download the packages in requirements.txt
+1. Download the packages in requirements.txt

-Then, run DrawingApp.py
+2. Then, run DrawingApp.py